cwi-dis/iotsa/readme.md

   - Use the normal _Upload_ command to flash your new program.
 - _For PlatformIO_:
   - Visit <http://yourdevicename.local> and note the IP address.
+  - Edit `platform.ini` and add the `upload_port` setting with the correct host name or IP address,
-  - Upload with the following command (possibly replacing _yourdevicename.local_ with the IP address):
+  - or upload with the following command line:
   ```
-  pio run -t upload --upload-port yourdevicename.local
+  platformio run -t upload --upload-port yourdevicename.local
   ```

 ## General design philosophy